 (ii) It is accepted that the scheme can be treated for accounting purposes as a defined contribution scheme in circumstances where the (name of body) is unable to identify its share of the underlying assets and liabilities of the scheme.

-(iii) The employer contribution rate for the period from 1 April 2022 is 23% of pensionable pay.
-The employee rate applied is variable and is anticipated to provide a yield of 9.4% of pensionable pay.
+(iii) The employer contribution rate for the period from 1 April 2025 is 26% of pensionable pay.
+The employee rate applied is variable and is anticipated to provide a yield of 9.6% of pensionable pay.

-(iv) While a valuation was carried out as at 31 March 2016, it is not possible to say what deficit or surplus may affect future contributions.
-Work on the valuation was suspended by the UK Government pending the decision from the Court of Appeal (McCloud (Judiciary scheme)/Sargeant (Firefighters’ Scheme) cases) that held that the transitional protections provided as part of the 2015 reforms was unlawfully discriminated on the grounds of age.
-Following consultation and an announcement in February 2021 on proposals to remedy the discrimination, the UK Government confirmed that the cost control element of the 2016 valuations could be completed.
-The UK Government has also asked the Government Actuary to review whether, and to what extent, the cost control mechanism is meeting its original objectives.
-The 2020 actuarial valuations will take the report’s findings into account.
-The interim report is complete (restricted) and is currently being finalised with a consultation.
-Alongside these announcements, the UK Government confirmed that current employer contribution rates would stay in force until 1 April 2024.
+(iv) While a valuation was carried out as at 31 March 2016, work on the cost control element of that valuation was suspended by the UK Government following the Court of Appeal judgments in the McCloud (Judiciary scheme) and Sargeant (Firefighters’ scheme) cases, which found that the transitional protections introduced as part of the 2015 reforms unlawfully discriminated on the grounds of age.
+Following consultation and the introduction of statutory measures to remedy the discrimination, the UK Government confirmed that the cost control element of the 2016 valuations could be completed.
+In parallel, the Government Actuary was asked to review whether, and to what extent, the employer cost cap mechanism continues to meet its original policy objectives.
+The findings of that review were taken into account in the completion of the 2020 actuarial valuations, which were substantially delayed as a result of the McCloud remedy and wider economic changes.
+Employer contribution rates were implemented from 1 April 2024 following the completion of the 2020 valuations and will remain in force pending the outcome of the current 2024 valuation cycle, which is now underway.

-(v) (name of body)’s level of participation in the scheme is x% based on the proportion of employer contributions paid in 2022-23.
+(v) (name of body)’s level of participation in the scheme is x% based on the proportion of employer contributions paid in 2024-25.